rladies/community/README.md

 ## Process for community discussions

-1. The Leadership Team will create a discussion with a focused topic and will tag it `soliciting feedback`.
+1. The Leadership Team will create an issue discussion with a focused topic and will tag it `soliciting feedback`.

 2. This issue will have:
     * one-line summary (the title of the discussion).